Gonorrhea is usually spread through sexual contact.

-Microscopic examination, culture, or DNA tests of a sample of the discharge or DNA tests of urine can detect the infection.
+Microscopic examination, culture, or DNA tests of a sample of vaginal or penile discharge or DNA tests of urine can detect the infection.

 Antibiotics can cure the infection, but resistance to the antibiotics used to treat gonorrhea is becoming more common.

 Gonorrhea is a very common infectious disease.
-The Centers for Disease Control and Prevention (CDC) estimates that about 1.14 million new infections occur in the United States each year.
-In 2018, 583,405 cases of gonorrhea were reported to the CDC.
+The Centers for Disease Control and Prevention (CDC) estimates that more than 1 million new infections occur in the United States each year.

 Gonorrhea is almost always spread through vaginal, oral, or anal sexual contact.
 After one episode of vaginal intercourse without a condom, the chance of spread from an infected woman to a man is about 20%.
 The chance of spread from an infected man to a woman and from a man to a man may be higher.

-If pregnant women are infected, the bacteria can spread to the eyes of the fetus during birth, causing conjunctivitis in the newborn Conjunctivitis in Newborns Conjunctivitis is inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white of the eye.
+If a pregnant woman is infected, the bacteria can spread to the eyes of the newborn during birth, causing conjunctivitis in the newborn Conjunctivitis in Newborns Conjunctivitis is inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white of the eye.
 Conjunctivitis is caused by bacteria, viruses, or a reaction to chemicals... read more .
-However, in most developed countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.
+However, in most high-resource countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.

-Many people with gonorrhea have other sexually transmitted infections (STIs), such as chlamydial infection Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+People with gonorrhea are at increased risk of other STIs, such as chlamydia Chlamydia and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
 These bacteria can also infect... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more , or human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more , or human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .

 Did You Know...